Sid-MB/Sid-MB/README.md

 Welcome to my profile!

 I'm a Computer Science student at Stanford University.
 I've worked on projects like [Pocket Congress](https://sidmb.com/articles/pocket-congress) and, more recently, [a satellite that's being sent to space in 2025](/stanford-ssi/samwise-flight-software).
-Learn more about me on [my website](https://sidmb.com), or send me an email!.
+Learn more about me on [my website](https://sidmb.com), or send me an email!

 Sincerely,